Terry Bradshaw Biography

 Terry Bradshaw Height

-Terry stands at a height of 6 feet 3 inches (1.91 m) tall.
+Terry Bradshaw stands at a height of 6 feet 3 inches (1.91 m).

 Terry Bradshaw Weight

-Bradshaw weighs 99 kg (218 lbs).
+Bradshaw weighs 98 kg (215 lbs).

-Terry Bradshaw Early Life and Education
+Early Life and Education

-Bradshaw studied at Woodlawn High School, played beneath assistant coach A. L. Williams, and led the Knights to the AAA state championship game in 1965, though lost 12–9 to the Sulphur Golden Tornadoes.
+Bradshaw was born in Shreveport, Louisiana, in 1948.
+During his early childhood, the family lived in Camanche, Iowa, where he set forth the goal to play proficient football.
+When he was a teenager, Bradshaw moved with his family to Shreveport, where he attended Woodlawn High School, played under assistant coach A. L. Williams, and guided the Knights to the AAA state championship game in 1965, but failed 12–9 to the Sulphur Golden Tornadoes.

-Terry Bradshaw Parents
+Terry Bradshaw Family, Parents

-Terry was born in Shreveport, Louisiana as the son of Novis (mother) and William Marvin “Bill” Bradshaw (father).
+Bradshaw was born in Shreveport, Louisiana as the son of Novis (mother) and William Marvin “Bill” Bradshaw (father).
 His late father, William Marvin “Bill” Bradshaw (1927–2014), a native of Sparta, Tennessee, was a veteran of the United States Navy, a one-time vice president of manufacturing of the Riley Beaird Company in Shreveport, and a Southern Baptist layman.
+His mother, Novis (née Gay; born 1929) was one of five children of Clifford and Lula Gay of Red River Parish, Louisiana.

 Terry Bradshaw Siblings

-Bradshaw spent his childhood with his two brothers, an older brother named Gary, and a younger brother named Craig.
+Bradshaw spent his childhood with his two brothers, an older brother named Gary and a younger brother named Craig.
 The work ethic was especially strong in the Bradshaw household.
 Bradshaw spent his early childhood in Camanche, Iowa, where he set forth the goal to play professional football.

 Terry Bradshaw Wife

-Bradshaw is happily married to his lovely wife Tammy Bradshawa, a one-time model, Philanthropist.
-The couple tied the knot on 8 July 2014 and began dating in 1999 and finally exchanged their vow in 2014.
 Previously, he was first married to Melissa Babich, from 1971 to 1974.
 He then married his second wife Jojo Starbuck, from 1976 to 1983.
 He later married his third wife named Charlotte Hopkins, from 1983 to 1999.

 Terry Bradshaw Daughters